Check out some of the impact my work has had.

 It armed students with information about budget cuts at their schools, which led a student to form a student advocacy group.
 He told me, “you were just as much a part of the movement as I was.
 Your reporting means a lot to our community.”

-My reporting led a group of high schoolers to file a federal civil rights complaint.
+And it led a group of high schoolers to file a federal civil rights complaint.